omotoyosi-odele/matplotlib-challenge/README.md

 Omotoyosi Odele

 # Objective
-Using matplotlib, pandas and numpy to creating plots, charts for qualitative data assessment and statistical functions to quantitatively assess data
+Using matplotlib, pandas and numpy to create plots, charts for qualitative data assessment and statistical functions to quantitatively assess data